 Schistosoma mansoni and Schistosoma haematobium are responsible for majority of schistosomiasis infections in sub-Saharan Africa.
 Coinfection can lead to several acute and chronic illness profile that could result to growth stunting, cognitive impairment, anaemia and death.

-According to the world health organisations WHO, (2017) both parasitic diseases are endemic to sub-Saharan Africa with more than 194 million malaria cases and estimated 91.4% requiring preventive chemotherapy.
+According to the World Health Organisations, WHO (2017), both parasitic diseases are endemic to sub-Saharan Africa with more than 194 million malaria cases and estimated 91.4% requiring preventive chemotherapy.
 In Nigeria, Schistosoma haematobium and Schistosoma mansoni are responsible for almost all the cases of schistosomiasis, causing urogenital and intestinal schistosomiasis, respectively.
-Individuals who are infected with both specie (S.Haematobium or S.mansoni) show various symptoms including anaemia, stunted growth (mostly seen among school aged children) haematuria, nutritional hepatosplenomegaly, infertility in prolonged cases in female, bladder cancer and pelvic discomfort Steinman et al. (2006), King et al. (2005) and King et al., (2008).
+Individuals who are infected with both species (S.Haematobium or S.mansoni) show various symptoms including anaemia, stunted growth (mostly seen among school aged children) haematuria, nutritional hepatosplenomegaly, infertility in prolonged cases in female, bladder cancer and pelvic discomfort Steinman et al. (2006), King et al. (2005) and King et al., (2008).
 Several epidemiological studies have shown high rates of co-infection with soil transmitted helminth and Plasmodium falciparum in conditions of poverty, where they frequently overlap Drake et al., (2000).

 Nigeria is a leading country in the world in terms of malaria cases despite frantic effort by government to reduce the incidences of death through malaria infection (Kahindo et al., 2020).
 While recent studies in Nigeria and Benue have focused on mono infections with either schistosomiasis or malaria, the current study provides epidemiological data on coinfection using both microscopy, rapid diagnostic test and molecular techniques.